mxagar/deep_learning_udacity/05_GAN/DLND_GANs.md

 All the typical steps in model definition, training and evaluation are followed, adapted for the CycleGAN network.

+#### Architecture: Generators and Discriminators

-Note that a CycleGAN is made of two discriminator and two generator networks.
+The CycleGAN is made of two discriminator and two generator networks.

 The discriminators have the following architecture: